This creamy Southern Macaroni Salad recipe is a staple down south, and the best you'll find for picnics, potluck dinners

 Bring salted water to a boil in a large pot.
-Add macaroni and cook 10 minutes.
-Drain and cool down by rinsing with cold water.
+Add macaroni and cook 8-10 minutes until al dente.
+Drain pasta and cool down by rinsing with cool water.
+Drain again and dab with paper towels to absorb most of the liquid.

 While the pasta cooks, chop the veggies.
 In a separate bowl, mix celery, cheese, tomatoes, onion, mayonnaise, vinegar and sugar together.
 Add seasonings and mix well.

 Place cooked macaroni in a large bowl and mix with dressing.
 Refrigerate at least 2 hours.
 When ready to serve, add a tablespoon of mayonnaise to the salad to loosen it up and coat the macaroni.
 Add salt and pepper to taste.

 The sugar balances out the acid from the vinegar.
 If you like it without sugar, it's fine to leave it out, but be sure to taste it first.

 Any type of pasta works well with this recipe, but elbow macaroni is the traditional favorite.
-Other shapes of pasta you could try are bowtie, rotini, or cavatappi.
+Other shapes of pasta to try are bowtie, rotini, or cavatappi.

 - Make sure not to boil the pasta past 10 minutes.
 It will absorb moisture from the dressing, so cooking too long will make it mushy.
 Rinse it with cold water to stop the cooking process.

 - Adding extra mayonnaise just before serving will loosen up and coat the macaroni that has absorbed most of the dressing.
 Add salt and pepper to taste.

 - Refrigerating for at least 2 hours before serving allows the flavors to blend together, and it tastes better when cold.

-- Since this dish has mayonnaise in it, be sure to keep it cold at all times.
+- Since this classic side dish has mayonnaise in it, be sure to keep it cold at all times.
 It should never be left out in the sun on a picnic without proper chilling.

 - Leftovers can be refrigerated for up to 3 days in an airtight container.